David Praporgescu: Military training and career

 For the next two years Praporgescu attended the Cavalry Special School in Bucharest, from which he also graduated as head of promotion.
-After advancing in rank to lieutenant in 1893, he was sent in 1894 to train at the Cavalry School in Saumur, France, after which he continued with the 5th Dragoon Regiment in Compiègne.
+After advancing in rank to lieutenant in 1893, he was sent in 1894 to train at the Saumur Cavalry School in France, after which he continued with the 5th Dragoon Regiment in Compiègne.
 Upon his return to Romania, he attended the Higher War School and was promoted to captain in 1898.
 Between 1902 and 1903, he was sent for another training course with the Austro-Hungarian army.
 In the following years he advanced in rank to major (1906), lieutenant colonel (1909), and colonel (1912).

 Praporgescu taught at military schools, being head of department and professor of cavalry and cavalry weapon tactics at the School of Infantry and Cavalry Officers between 1903 and 1908, and head of the cavalry tactics department at the Higher War School.
 During the Second Balkan War of 1913 he commanded the 4th Roșiori Regiment, and in 1915 he took command of the 4th Călărași Brigade.
 In 1916 he was promoted to brigadier general, and shortly after, on 1 July 1916, he became commanding officer of the 2nd Roșiori Brigade.